Drafted: ROUND: 2 - Pick Number: 44 (HOU)

 Draft Profile: BioA Canadian native Metchie was a high school standout and logged a massive 42 touchdowns during his high school playing career.
 This got the attention of college scouts and he was awarded a four-star rating and scholarship offer from the Crimson Tide.

 Alabama has been a wide receiver factory of late with Ruggs, Smith, and Waddle - and this limited Metchie's playing time early on.
-It wasn't until his sophomore season in 2020 did he break into the lineup and logged 916 yds and 6 TDshich lead to favorable comparisons to Jalon Waddle.
+It wasn't until his sophomore season in 2020 did he break into the lineup and logged 916 yds and 6 TDs which lead to him receiving favorable comparisons to Miami's Jalon Waddle.

-Metchie upped his performance in 2021 as a full-time starter despite sharing the field with fellow receiving superstar Jameson Williams - chalking up 1045 yds and 7 TDs.
+Metchie upped his performance in 2021 as a full-time starter despite sharing the field with fellow receiving superstar Jameson Williams - chalking up an outstanding 1045 yds and 7 TDs.

 Scouting Report: Strengths